srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     * The _Cloud Shell_ button opens an interactive, authenticated shell right in the portal window that you can use to manage Azure resources.
 The Azure Cloud Shell supports Bash and PowerShell.
     * The _Directory + Subscriptions_ button opens a pane that you can use to manage your Azure subscriptions and account directory (the Azure Active Directory authentication mechanism).
     * The _Notifications_ button that opens a notifications pane.
 The notifications pane is useful when working with a long running process.
 You will be monitoring notifications when you create and configure resources throughout this course.
-    * There are also buttons for *Settings*, *Feedback*, and *Help*.
+    * There are also buttons for *Settings*, *Help*, and *Feedback*.
 The *Help* button contains links to help documents and a list of useful keyboard shortcuts.

     On the far right is a button for your account information, providing you with access to things like your account password and billing information.

 1. On the toolbar, click **Help**, and then click **Help + support**

-1. On the _Help + support_ blade, notice the four Tiles for _Getting started_, _Documentation_, _Learn about billing_, and _Support plans_.
+1. On the **Help + support** blade, notice the four Tiles for _Getting started_, _Documentation_, _Learn about billing_, and _Support plans_.

-    The _Help + support_ blade gives you access to lots of great resources.
+    The Help + support blade gives you access to lots of great resources.
 You may want to come back to this later for further exploration.

-1. On the _Help + support_ blade, click **Learn about billing**
+1. On the **Help + support** blade, click **Learn about billing**

-1. On the _Azure Documentation_ page, in the _Filter by title_ textbox, type **Prevent unexpected costs**
+    A new browser tab should open to display Azure billing documentation.

-1. Just below the filter textbox, click **Prevent unexpected costs**
+1. Take a moment to scan the contents of the **Prevent unexpected charges with Azure billing and cost management** page.

-    If *you* are using a paid Azure subscription and you are responsible for billing (you are the Account Administrator), you can use these instructions to set up billing alerts.
+    If *you* are using a paid Azure subscription and you are responsible for billing (you are the Account Administrator), you can set up cost alerts to help manage your billing.

 ### Exercise 2: Create an Azure Dashboard and Resource Group